top of page

 Search

-A Freind of mine asked me to share this poem as they felt it may help someone
+A friend of mine asked me to share this poem, as they felt it might help someone else not feel so alone.
+I love it and want to thank her for being brave enough to share.

 hypnotherapist in rochford